tokahuke/yaque/readme.md

 too.
 The guarantees are the same as with single reads and writes, except that you may save on OS overhead when you send items, since only one disk operation is made.
-See `Sender::send_batch`, `Receiver::recv_batch` and `Receiver::recv_while` for more information on receiver batches.
+See `Sender::send_batch`, `Receiver::recv_batch` and `Receiver::recv_until` for more information on receiver batches.

 ## `Ctrl+C` and other unexpected events